The Duterte administration will soon hold the first national vaccination days on Nov. 30, 31, and Dec. 1, 2021, dubbed as “Bayanihan, Bakunahan.”

 Therefore, over 87–98 million Filipinos must be vaccinated to reach the expanded herd immunity in the Philippines, instead of the most estimated 60–70% herd immunity threshold.

 As of Nov.
-22, 2021, the government already administered over 76 million COVID-19 vaccines doses.
+22, 2021, the government has already administered over 76 million COVID-19 vaccine doses.
 It means that over 76 million Filipinos have received the COVID-19 vaccines whether first dose or fully vaccinated.

 If and only if the 15 million vaccinated Filipinos target is achieved, the country would reach the expanded herd immunity.
 But will this fight against the COVID-19 end when herd immunity begins?
 No.

-The national vaccination days goal appears dubious when it aimed at 15 million Filipinos to get vaccinated even though that huge numbers in a wink would add up to reach the expanded herd immunity in the country.
+The national vaccination days goal appears dubious when it aimed at 15 million Filipinos to get vaccinated.
+That is, even though that huge numbers in a wink would add up to reach the expanded herd immunity in the country.

 Herd immunity cannot only be reached by vaccination alone.
 It can also be reached through past exposure to the virus (Nature 591, 520-522 (2021).